bangbangcon/bangbangcon.github.io/speakers.md

 <a name="omar-rizwan" id="omar-rizwan"></a>
 <img src="/images/speakers/omar-rizwan.png" alt="Omar Rizwan" class="speaker-img" />

+**How to look for one image inside another image, fast!**

+You know about regular expressions and string matching?
+Well, what about image matching?
+How would you look for images inside other images?
+One way that you might do it is to loop through each position in image A and at each of those positions, check how much the area around it looks like image B, so you can build a 'heat map' of which regions of image A look like image B. But that's really slow if image B is more than a few pixels big, since you need to do (number of pixels in A) * (number of pixels in B) iterations...

+I was trying to do this for a new project/interface experiment -- a daemon that continuously watches your screen for image patterns that you tell it to look for -- and I found out that this task is called *template matching*, and you can do it way faster.
+The OpenCV library can do this all in tens of milliseconds, as opposed to the several seconds that the nested-loop approach took for me.
+So I wanted to know how OpenCV does it, and how I could get rid of the dependency and do it myself!

+We'll talk about Apple's Accelerate library, convolution, the Fourier transform, summed-area tables, and why you need to use doubles sometimes instead of floats, among other things.
+In the end, I got to make the same jump, from seconds down to milliseconds (arguably, I'm even faster than OpenCV now, at least for what i want to do!) -- and the whole thing is basically one self-contained C file.

 **Omar** is interested in new ways to interact with (and program) computers.
 He previously worked as a researcher at Dynamicland; he's also the creator of TabFS, Screenotate, Breakout-in-a-PDF, and a variety of other strange computer projects.

 <br />